 McCune-Albright syndrome — McCune-Albright syndrome is a rare mosaic disorder caused by postzygotic activating mutations of the GNAS1 gene, encoding the alpha subunit of the stimulatory G protein .
 The syndrome is characterized by the triad of polyostotic fibrous dysplasia, café-au-lait macules, and endocrine hyperactivity, classically causing precocious puberty .
 (See "Definition, etiology, and evaluation of precocious puberty".)

 The café-au-lait macules appear at birth or shortly after and are the first manifestation of the disease.
-They have been described as having a "coast of Maine" border and are often unilateral, with midline demarcation and a tendency to follow the Blaschko lines (picture 31 and picture 32).
+They have an irregular border described as a "coast of Maine" border and are often unilateral, with midline demarcation and a tendency to follow the Blaschko lines (picture 32 and picture 33).
 Later in life, some patients may develop oral mucosal lentigines .

 There are no effective treatments for hyperpigmented patches associated with McCune-Albright syndrome.
 The Q-switched ruby laser has been successfully used in a single patient with facial hyperpigmentation .